Tips for PHP Security

 Security

 Companies working with PHP are typically building or managing websites and web APIs.
-And, because websites and web applications are a common target for exploits, maintaining PHP security throughout the application lifecycle is hugely important to preventing potential exploits.
+And, because websites and web applications are a common target for exploits, maintaining PHP application security throughout the app lifecycle is hugely important to preventing potential exploits.

 Back to top